Virginia Mom Turns Around Sudden-Onset Fibromyalgia with GAPS Diet, Gut Healing

 Paying it Forward

-Today, Melanie sees scarce signs of fibromyalgia, and has the energy she needs for her family and to pursue a career in health coaching under the name Red Bridge Wellness.
-Last summer, she completed her studies with the Functional Medicine Coaching Academy (FMCA) and will seek board certification next.
+Today, Melanie sees scarce signs of fibromyalgia.
+She has the energy she needs for her family and to pursue a career in health coaching under the name Red Bridge Wellness.
+She’s now certified with the Functional Medicine Coaching Academy (FMCA).

 She not only addressed her own complex health challenges but also helped several of her children resolve their own, from severe eczema to behavioral issues to gut dysbiosis.
 And she recently guided a teenager in sending his Crohn’s disease into remission.